Learning Robust Recommenders through Cross-Model Agreement: Conclusion

 \section{Conclusion}

-In this work, we propose probabilistic and variational recommendation denoising for implicit feedback.
-We find that different models or one model trained with different random seeds tend to make more consistent predictions for clean examples compared with the noisy ones.
-To this end, we propose two denoising learning frameworks DPI and DVAE, which utilize predictions from different models or one model with different random seeds as the denoising signal.
-We employ DPI and DVAE on four state-of-the-art recommendation models and conduct extensive experiments on three real-world datasets.
+In this work, we propose model-agnostic training frameworks to learn robust recommenders from implicit feedback.
+We find that different models tend to make more consistent agreement predictions for clean examples compared with noisy ones.
+To this end, we propose \emph{denoising with cross-model agreement} (DeCA), which utilizes predictions from different models as the denoising signal.
+We employ the proposed methods on four recommendation models and conduct extensive experiments on four datasets.
 The results demonstrate the effectiveness of our methods.
-To the best of our knowledge, this is the first paper to consider the variance between different models as the denoising signal, and it's also the first work to denoise both noisy positive examples and noisy negative examples.
-Future work includes using DPI and DVAE for other domain applications, such as image classification on corrupted labels.
-Besides, we are also interested in generalizing DPI and DVAE for multi-class denoising scenario.
+To the best of our knowledge, this is the first paper to consider the agreement across different models as the denoising signal, and it's also the first work to denoise both noisy positive examples and noisy negative examples.
+Future work includes using DeCA for other domain applications and generalizing DeCA for multi-class scenarios.